theoxylo/minecraft_mod_thx/README.txt

 # rudder/rotate controls since pilot look will not control pitch or yaw
 enable_drone_mode=false

-# makes the missile and rockets very powerful for mining - use with caution!
-enable_heavy_weapons=false

 # hides the bottom panel of our beloved helicopter model to allow looking down
 enable_look_down_trans=true

-# use pilot look to set helicopter pitch - not fully tested, please report
-enable_look_pitch=false

 # use pilot look to set helicopter yaw/rotation/rudder/steering
 enable_look_yaw=true

-# use pilot look to aim missiles and rockets
-enable_pilot_aim=true

 # include a moving rotor with the model
 # rotor speed varies with throttle - the visual effect is highly